krzemienski/awesome-from-stars/README.md

 * [scality/backbeat](https://github.com/scality/backbeat): Zenko Backbeat is the core engine for asynchronous replication, optimized for queuing metadata updates and dispatching work to long-running tasks in the background.
 * [BellAppLab/Backgroundable](https://github.com/BellAppLab/Backgroundable): A collection of handy classes, extensions and global functions to handle being in the background using Swift.
 * [bit-team/backintime](https://github.com/bit-team/backintime): Back In Time - A simple backup tool for Linux
+* [fuzzy08/backpack-python](https://github.com/fuzzy08/backpack-python): a program that quickly installs programs to a newly loaded arch OS
 * [backstage/backstage](https://github.com/backstage/backstage): Backstage is an open platform for building developer portals
 * [lovasoa/bad_json_parsers](https://github.com/lovasoa/bad_json_parsers): Exposing problems in json parsers of several programming languages.
 * [yagiz/Bagel](https://github.com/yagiz/Bagel): a little native network debugging tool for iOS